 The main difference between trading volatility in the platform and with the volatility tokens is that while the CVI platform is account-based, meaning each Long position is tied to a specific address similarly to most other DeFi protocols.
 The volatility tokens are tokenized long positions that can now be used as a lego piece inside other DeFi protocols.
 Users will be able to generate more yield on them, easily access them on Dexes and generate revenue by arbitraging.

 The CVI platform is in essence an AMM (Automatic Market Marker) that constantly sells volatility, while the volatility tokens represent a share in a shared pool of a LONG position.
-Whenever a token (either CVOL or UCVOL) goes off-peg with its respective volatility index, an arbitrage opportunity is created.
+Whenever a token (either CVI or UCVI) goes off-peg with its respective volatility index, an arbitrage opportunity is created.
 This allows the volatility tokens to be freely traded, while always remaining pegged to the index (Whenever a deviation from intrinsic value occurs, an arbitrage opportunity incentives a quick return to peg)